front-commerce/developers.front-commerce.com/source/docs/essentials/adapt-theme-to-your-brand.md

 ## Apply these tokens to your theme

-Now that we've got our Design Tokens, let's apply them to Front-Commerce's theme.
+Now that we've got our Design Tokens, let's apply them to Front-Commerce's base theme.

-Since we use the Atomic Design principles, the tokens are within the atoms in `/web/theme/components/atoms`.
-In this guide, we'll focus on the colors and the typography settings.
+Since we use the Atomic Design principles, the tokens are within atoms of our base theme.
+From your application, you will find the base theme in the `node_modules/front-commerce/src/web/` directory and atoms under its `theme/components/atoms` subdirectory.

+In this guide,
+we'll focus on the colors and the typography settings.
 But feel free to go further and edit buttons, form inputs, etc.

+### Colors

 In order to style our HTML, we use Sass, the well-known CSS preprocessor.
 Thus, the design tokens often translate to Sass variables.

-### Colors

 For instance, if we want to edit the colors of our application, we need to override the one defined in the core.
 To do so:

-1. override the `components/atoms/Colors/_colors.scss` theme file in your theme:
+1.  override the `theme/components/atoms/Colors/_colors.scss` theme file in your
+    theme:
 ```bash
 mkdir -p src/web/theme/components/atoms/Colors/
 cp node_modules/front-commerce/src/web/theme/components/atoms/Colors/_colors.scss \